 Every time one of your competitors carries out an activity for their audience, that’s an opportunity for you to understand the market more.
 You should get into a regular habit of checking out your competitors.

 If they have premises open to the public (a retail store or cafe for example), go for a visit.
 Put yourself in the shoes of a potential customer.
 What do they do well?
 What inspiration can you take?
 Is there anything that doesn’t work so well for them?

 Go online.
 Google competitors and see what comes up.
 Do they have high search rankings or are they difficult to find?

-Check out their website and social media platforms.
+Check out their product pages on websites and what they post on social media platforms.
 What are their key messages?
 Who is their audience?
-Do they have reviews online and what are people saying about them.
+Do they have reviews online?
+What are people saying about them?